sanity-io/sanity-plugin-media/README.md

 Alternative media management for [Sanity](https://www.sanity.io/).

-⚠ This plugin is currently in alpha.
-Use at your own risk! ⚠

 ![example](https://user-images.githubusercontent.com/209129/69345186-a013b680-0c68-11ea-9aae-0425c54bbe86.jpg)

 ## Background

 This plugin provides a dedicated media browser for managing images within Sanity.

-Out of the box, it provides a link in the menu where you can view all dataset images from anywhere within your studio.
+Out of the box, it provides a link in the menu where you can view all dataset images from anywhere within the studio.

 It can also be used as a [custom asset source](https://www.sanity.io/docs/custom-asset-sources) for image fields.

 ## Features

-- Easily access media from the menu
+- Adds a menu item / tool for easy access from anywhere in the studio
 - Grid / table views
-- Select and delete multiple assets (shift selection supported in the grid view)
+- Multiple selection (hold down the shift key) and deletion
-- Display currently selected assets
+- Displays the selected assets on the current field
-- Display unused assets
-- Display assets referenced in the current document
+- Custom filters to display unused assets and those referenced in the current document
 - Basic filename / date sorting
+- If using as a custom asset source: displays the current document title that you're inserting into
-- View basic file metadata
+- View basic file metadata: original file name and size, dimensions and MIME type
 - Integration with Sanity's snackbar notifications
+- Single click to download high quality versions of your assets
+- Virtualized displays (with `react-window`) for speedy browsing of large datasets

 When `sanity-plugin-media` is accessed via a custom asset source, you'll have the option to insert assets as well as view the currently selected image for that field.